 Since its founding in 1877, RISD has consistently upheld its mission to educate the public about the vital role of art and design in society.
 Today, the RISD community remains committed to the belief that the arts and design are essential to human progress, well-being and the innovation needed to transform life in the 21st century.

 Regardless of the discipline, certain core values and principles drive the work produced in both fine arts and design studios at RISD.
 Among these are:

 Creative practice at RISD entails a strong connection between the hand, the mind and the heart.
 This critical approach to making demands clear conceptual thinking, along with the skills and craftsmanship to translate ideas into beautifully executed work.

-Recognizing that everything an artist or designer makes impacts the environment in one way or another, RISD continues to support a long tradition of materials research and exploration in the interest of sustainable making.
+Recognizing that everything an artist or designer makes impacts the planet in one way or another, RISD continues a long tradition of materials research and exploration in support of sustainable making and environmental advocacy.

 MAKING AS RESEARCH

-Although most people don’t readily think of art schools in the same breath as research universities, in-depth research has always been essential to the development of new ideas, processes, materials and solutions—all aspects of what goes on in RISD studios.
-Growing recognition for the type of research artists and designers undertake is leading to interesting new partnerships between RISD and a wide range of organizations.
+Although most people don’t readily speak of art schools in the same breath as research universities, in-depth research has always been essential to the development of new ideas, processes, materials and solutions—all aspects of what goes on in RISD studios.
+Growing recognition for the type of research artists and designers pursue is leading to interesting new partnerships between RISD and a wide range of organizations.